 Advantages of a specialist LPA solicitor

-It generally pays to retain a specialist LPA solicitor with the expertise in making and registering LPAs.
+It generally pays to retain a specialist LPA solicitor with the experience and expertise in making and registering LPAs.

 The danger is that they are inexperienced and not entirely familiar with the law in this complex area.
 And if something goes wrong, you could be left without any redress as they may be uninsured and not governed by any regulatory professional body.

-Sometimes these companies seek to attract clients by offering to undertake work at cut down prices.
+Sometimes these companies attract clients by offering to undertake work at cut prices.
 Other companies actually charge more than regulated, qualified solicitors.

 What will a LPA cost?

-- Informing “Persons to be notified” that an application is being made for the LPA to be registered
+- Informing “Persons to be notified” that an application is being made for the LPA to be registered; and

-We also offer FREE use of our Court of Protection Helpline giving you access to up to date legal advice concerning LPAs and Court of Protection issues.
+We also offer FREE use of our Court of Protection legal helpline, giving you access to up to date legal advice concerning LPAs and Court of Protection issues.

 Call us on 0808 139 1606 or email us at [email protected]